sa-tre/satre-specification/docs/source/pillars/data_management.md

 * - Statement
   - Guidance
   - Importance
-* - You have a process in place to assess the legal and regulatory implications of handling the data through its full lifecycle together with any required security controls.
+* - A TRE must have processes in place to assess the legal and regulatory implications of handling the data through its full lifecycle.
-  - This involves considering your obligations to data controllers and subjects and deciding on appropriate access controls.
+  - This involves considering your obligations to data controllers and subjects and whether any security controls may be legally or contractually required.
     An assessment of the risks involved will also be needed.
     It may involve classifying the project into a predefined sensitivity category or defining bespoke controls.
   - Mandatory